evilrobot-01/HoneyComb/README.md

     umount boot root
     exit

-Start up minicom and then boot the HoneyComb, logging in as root with password root.
+Start up minicom (ensuring you disable flow control under serial port setup) and then boot the HoneyComb, logging in as root with password root.

-    minicom
+    sudo minicom -s -c on -D /dev/ttyUSB0

 Once booted, initialise the pacman keyring, populate the signing keys and update the system packages: